-Willi Goetschel German Department 313 Odette Hall Office hours: Wednesday 3-4 or by appt. w.goetschel@utoronto.ca (416) 926 23 20
+Willi Goetschel German Department 313 Odette Hall Office hours: M and T 4-5 w.goetschel@utoronto.ca (416) 926 23 20

-GER 275: German Cultural Studies Marx, Nietzsche, and Freud
+GER 275: Marx, Nietzsche, and Freud

 This is an introductory course to the thought of Karl Marx, Friedrich Nietzsche, and Sigmund Freud and their pioneering contributions to the understanding of the individual and society in modernity.
 Readings include selections from writings of the early Marx, the Communist Manifesto, and Capital, Nietzsche's critique of culture, academe, and nationalism, and Freud's theory of culture, his views on the psychopathology of everyday life, on the meaning of dreams, symptoms, the return of the repressed, and what it might mean to live in a free society.